capro-uio/nettskjemar/README.md

 ## Example

-Currently there are very few functions actually working in the package.
+Currently, the package contains functions to download data from forms, including submission answers, meta-data and codebook information.
 The most important, is the function that will download nettskjema submission data and return them as a tibble (data.frame).
 This needs only the *id* of a nettskjema, which can be found in the last part of the nettskjema url.

 ``` r
 library(nettskjema)